Christoph's Content Corner (1280 x 720 px) (2200 × 450 px)

 How to use old but relevant content in your emails

-Whether you are using plain emails or designed ones, you need content to share with your audiences.
+Whether using plain or designed emails, you need content to share with your audiences.
 This section gives some quick tips on how to do that effectively.

 Email is also a great way to repurpose your content marketing content.